 Lone Wolf Dawn is coming to Amazon very soon.
 While you wait, here’s the first chapter to pique your interest.

-But first, a warning: Reading this chapter will totally spoil book 1 in the series.
+But first, a warning: Reading this chapter will totally spoil the first book in the series.
 So if you haven’t read Half Wolf yet, hurry up!
 Then come back here once you’re done.

 L is for love.

 Twelve years ago, I said the L word one last time…and was promptly tossed to the curb for my efforts.
 After learning that lesson the hard way, I definitely wasn’t planning to backslide into stupidity anytime soon.

 Not even when my mate looked at me with those penetrating amber eyes and murmured: “We make a good team.”
 Then ignored the fact that we were stalking prey and instead leaned forward as if for a kiss.